ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## In Progress

-- **The Lords of Strategy: The Secret Intellectual History of the New Corporate World** by Walter Kiechel

 ## 2018

+- **The Lords of Strategy: The Secret Intellectual History of the New Corporate World** by Walter Kiechel <span class="primary-color">★</span>

+  The book details the history of strategy consulting—tracing the roots of BCG, Bain, and McKinsey with a strong focus on the actions of the "lords" of these firms.
+I did not enjoy this book as much as I thought I would.
+I found it dense with history and minutiae, which, if you are involved in the consulting industry, I imagine would be of great interest to you.

 - **The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google** by Scott Galloway <span class="primary-color">★★</span>